SalemGhanem/SalemGhanem/README.md

 - 👋 Hi, I’m SalemGhanem
-- 👀 I’m interested in : GameDev & web Dev , Generally software engineering
+- 👀 I’m interested in : GameDev & Penetration Testing
-- 🌱 I’m currently learning : Game Dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me abdullahsamih@hotmail.com
-- ⚡ Fun fact : I learned game development for a year
-- ⚡ fact: I didn't work with a team before
-- ⚡ fact: Iam not a Native speaker in English but I speak english very well
-- ❤️ I support Palestine